 A potential disadvantage of using the RCS to develop the NAP is that it could be perceived to reduce the autonomy of national stakeholders in designing their own NAP.
 However, if the RCS is well designed, this shouldn't be a major problem, as the required Objectives and Results needed for an effective NAP will already be incorporated.
-The NAP development process also still provides substantial flexibility for adjusting and, where necessary, rewriting activities to suit the specific context for each country, and countries are free to add or remove Objectives as they see fit, subject to time constraints within the workshop process.
-Out of 20 NAP workshops undertaken to develop NAPs from regional strategies for cheetah and African wild dogs, none required a major deviation from the regional framework.
-Thus, a small loss in autonomy is more than compensated by good transboundary alignment and the reduction in time invested in the development of the NAP by busy wildlife professionals because a blueprint or framework, by way of an RCS, already exists.
+Even so, the NAP development process still provides substantial flexibility for adjusting and, where necessary, rewriting activities to suit the specific context for each country, and countries are free to add or remove Objectives as they see fit, subject to time constraints within the workshop process.
+Thus a small loss in autonomy is more than compensated by good transboundary alignment and the reduction in time invested in the development of the NAP by busy wildlife professionals because a blueprint or framework, by way of a RCS, already exists.
+Out of 20 NAP workshops undertaken to develop NAPs from regional strategic frameworks for cheetah and African wild dogs, none required a major deviation from the regional framework.